Things you didn’t know are illegal in Winston-Salem

 Rule 3: Setting off fireworks

-Some fireworks including firecrackers, aerial fireworks, and bottle rockets are illegal to possess in the state of NC.
+Some fireworks, including firecrackers, aerial fireworks, and bottle rockets, are illegal to possess in the state of NC.
 Violators could be fined up to $500 and face imprisonment of up to six months.

 Rule 4: Lawn parking

-Rule 5: Parked vehicles at residence
+Rule 5: Parked vehicles at the residence

 If you live on a lot zoned residential and have two or more untagged vehicles, you can be cited by code enforcement.
 The city could consider your yard a storage yard, which is legally known as a motor vehicle repair and maintenance facility.